 Once all objections have been successfully overcome, the application is published in the Trade Mark Journal.
 Publication marks the start of a two month period (which may be extended to three months upon the filing of a Notice of Threatened Opposition) during which opposition may be filed.
 About 5% of UK applications are opposed, and most oppositions are filed by the owners of earlier trade marks.

 Registration and Renewal

-If no opposition(s) are filed (or the application is not successfully opposed in its entirety), then the application will proceed to grant and a certificate of registration will be issued.
-A UK trade mark application can be granted in as little as six months if no objections are raised by the Registry on examination and no oppositions are filed.
+If the application makes it through the opposition period, the application will proceed to grant and a certificate of registration will be issued.
+A UK trade mark application can be granted in as little as five months if no objections are raised during examination, and no oppositions are filed.

 A UK registration lasts initially for ten years from the filing date.
 Provided that the renewal fees are paid every ten years, the registration may last indefinitely, although it is important to note that it will become vulnerable to revocation, in whole or in part, if the trade mark is not used on all of the goods or services covered by the registration for a continuous period of five years.